poole/hyde/about.md

 order: 4
 ---

-**Hydejack** aims to be the complete package for professionals on the web.
+**Hydejack** is the complete package for professionals on the web.
-It features a blog suitable for both prose and technical documentation, a showcase for your projects, and a resume that fits with the rest of the design.
+It features a blog suitable for both prose and technical documentation, a showcase for your projects, and a resume that is well-integrated with the design.

 > Your presence on the web --- A [blog], a [portfolio] and a [resume].
 {:.lead}